Bluefins 15yrs+ Retention Trend (2021–2025)

 - Spencer Turner

 Keeping teenagers engaged in swimming is one of the biggest challenges across the sport.
-National research consistently shows high dropout rates during the mid-teens, with many swimmers stepping away from the sport due to pressure, school commitments, or loss of enjoyment.
+National research consistently shows high dropout rates during the mid-teens, with many swimmers stepping away due to pressure, school commitments, or loss of enjoyment.

 Against this backdrop, Bluefins has achieved something rare: five consecutive years of growth in our 15+ age group.